arthos920/TP-Android/README.md

         )
         text = mcp_to_text(resp)

-        # ok via isError quand dispo
         is_error = getattr(resp, "isError", None)
         if isinstance(is_error, bool):
             return (not is_error), text

-        # fallback heuristique texte
         tl = (text or "").lower()
-        if any(s in tl for s in ["invalid arguments", "traceback", "error:", "[err]", "exception"]): return False, text
+        if any(s in tl for s in ["invalid arguments", "traceback", "error:", "[err]", "exception", "mcp error"]): return False, text
         return True, text